aldrshan/ds_standard_battery/README.md

     Completeness.
 The degree to which all required data is known.
     Consistency.
 Ensure your data is consistent within the same dataset and/or across multiple data sets.
     Uniformity.
 The degree to which the data is specified using the same unit of measure.
+Consider a cleaning tool such as https://openrefine.org/ it's free and open source!